Pharyngitis and Tonsillitis in Children

 - Have them practice good hand

-- Don't smoke and keep your child away from secondhand smoke.
+- Don't smoke.
+Keep your child away from

 Complications of pharyngitis and tonsillitis are: